U.S. Energy Information Administration logo

 Geothermal explained Use of geothermal energy

-Some applications of geothermal energy use the earth's temperatures near the surface, while others require drilling miles into the earth.
+Some applications of geothermal energy use the earth's temperatures near the surface and others require drilling miles into the earth.
 There are three main types of geothermal energy systems:

 • Direct use and district heating systems